pfe-rs/izvestaji/content/2022/videookulografija.md

 [^5]: Bozomitu, R. G., Păsărică, A., Tărniceriu, D., & Rotariu, C. (2019).
 Development of an eye tracking-based human-computer interface for real-time applications.
 Sensors, 19(16), 3630.

+[^6]:Goni, Sonia, et al. "Robust algorithm for pupil-glint vector detection in a video-oculography eyetracking system."
+Proceedings of the 17th International Conference on Pattern Recognition, 2004.
+ICPR 2004..
+Vol. 4.
+IEEE, 2004.

+[^7]:van Der Geest, Josef N., and Maarten A. Frens.
+"Recording eye movements with video-oculography and scleral search coils: a direct comparison of two methods."
+Journal of neuroscience methods 114.2 (2002): 185-195.